hackclub/hackclub/workshops/website_mockup_generator/README.md

 ```

 #### Placing a text input field
-In order to place a text input field to get the website from the URL, use the following line to create a text input with a placeholder 'Enter the website' and provide id to the input as 'websiteAddress'.
+In order to place a text input field to get the website from the URL, use the following line to create a text input with a `placeholder` 'Enter the website' and provide `id` to the input as `websiteAddress`.

 ```html
 <input type="text" id="websiteAddress" placeholder='Enter the website'>
 ```

 #### Placing the buttons
 We need two buttons to generate the mockup and to download respectively.
 Use the `<button>` tag twice to place the buttons.
 Provide the button label in between the `<button></button>` tags.
-Provide the id as `submitButton` for the 'Generate mockup' button and `Download` for 'Download' button.
+Provide the `id` as `submitButton` for the 'Generate mockup' button and `Download` for 'Download' button.

 ```html
 <button type="submit" id="submitBtn" onclick='generateMockup();'>Generate Mockup</button>